InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_1_getting_started/README.md

 ## Assignment:

-- [ ] Replicate this environment on your own computer.
+- [ x ] Replicate this environment on your own computer.
 You should leverage the files present in the root of this directory in your repository (`1_1_getting_started/` [index.html](index.html), [style.css](style.css), [main.js](main.js))
    1. First, confirm you have all the [installations](./1_INSTALL.md) on your machine.
 If you have no errors, proceed to the next step.
    2. While logged in to your github username, follow the [github workflow](./2_GIT_SETUP.md) to fork this repository into your own account.
    3. Ensure that you can [serve](./3_BASIC_SERVER.md) locally.
-- [ ] Using your local server, update the language in the `index.html`.
+- [ x ] Using your local server, update the language in the `index.html`.
 Pick anything at all -- but it should be different than 'Welcome to Interactive Data Visualization Tutorials!' to show that your code changes are connected to your site.
 You should see this in the browser of your local serve.
-- [ ] Push these changes up to your forked repository.
+- [ x ] Push these changes up to your forked repository.
 You should see your commit and any code changes in the github repo.
 Confirm that you see your changes in the deployed site.
 Follow the details outlined in the [deploy and submit below](#deploy--submit) to recieve credit.

 **BONUS:**